Encoder-SS/Colorful-Hearts/README.md

 # Colorful-Hearts
-Click the button to change the color
-Also check out the screen-shot to see how it looks like.
+Click the button to change the color and also check out the screen-shot to see how it looks like.